EdgyGuy19/IMAGI/README.md

 4. To switch between student and teacher prompts:
    - Edit the API code files in the `AI_api` directory:
-     - In `gptAPI.py` (OpenAI implementation): Change line shown in the first screenshot
+     - In `gptAPI.py` (OpenAI implementation): Locate the line `with open("AI_api/student.txt") as f:`
-     - In `geminiAPI.py` (Google Gemini implementation): Change line shown in the second screenshot
+     - In `geminiAPI.py` (Google Gemini implementation): Locate the line `with open("AI_api/student.txt") as f:`
-   - Change `open("AI_api/student.txt")` to `open("AI_api/teacher.txt")` to use the teacher prompt
+   - Change `"AI_api/student.txt"` to `"AI_api/teacher.txt"` in both files to use the teacher prompt instead
+   - Save the files and restart the grading process for changes to take effect

+**Important Notes:**
-**Note:** You're responsible for maintaining the quality and educational value of custom prompts.
-Using the teacher prompt will provide more detailed analysis but may not format correctly for GitHub issues.
+- You're responsible for maintaining the quality and educational value of custom prompts
+- Using the teacher prompt will provide more detailed pedagogical analysis
+- The teacher prompt output may not format correctly for GitHub issues as it's designed for teacher consumption
+- After changing prompts, test with a small sample before using in production

 ### Environment Variables